Tuesday, December 25, 2018

 A SECOND- CLASS CITIZEN

 There were so many things I wanted to accomplish.
 The major one was publishing another book.
-I thought moving out of the facility would give me the opportunity to do this.
+I thought moving out of the facility would allow me to do this.
 I thought if I resumed writing my column or got a part-time job, I would not have to go on Food Stamps.
 However, that is not the case.

 I have a monthly Spend-down, I have to pay my Medicare premium and my rent and utilities.
 Even with my food allowance, I will have to apply for Food Stamps in order to meet my monthly expenses.
 If I get a part-time job my benefits will be cut even more.

-I regret moving from NHC.
-When I was a resident I did not have to be concerned with meeting my Spen-down, a food allowance or having to register for Food Stamps.
+I regret moving from the nursing home.
+I lived as a resident I did not have to be concerned with meeting my spend-down, a food allowance, or registering for food stamps..
 My family tried to tell me.
 I did not listen.
 I wish I had.

 Our government has taken my motivation and pride from me.
-When I have to apply for Food Stamps our government will have taken away my dignity as well.
-I feel like a second-class citizen.
-Volunteering is fine, but like all of you, I would like to get paid for the work that I do.
+When I have to apply for food stamps our government will have taken away my dignity as well.
+Our government t makes me feel like a second-class citizen.
+Volunteering is fine, but like all of you, I would like to get paid for what I do.

 Living in a group home allows me to assimilate back into the community.
 If that's true then I should be allowed to earn money like everyone else in my community